TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 ## Best Practices

 1. **Before Starting:**
-   - **VERIFY the computer is a Lab PC** - Never reimage personal or staff computers
+   - **VERIFY the computer is a Lab PC** - Never reimage personal or other non-lab computers
    - **Confirm reimaging is truly necessary** - Try all other solutions first
-   - Document what troubleshooting steps were already attempted
+   - Document what troubleshooting steps were already attempted in Rounding form / Issue Master List
    - Verify you have the correct drive
    - Check that all necessary equipment is available
    - Allow sufficient time (1 hour recommended)